conoro/hugo.conoroneill.com/content/post/quick-reviews-of-inov8-xclaw-275-trail-runners-leki-voyager-poles.md

 ![Leki Voyager](https://s3-eu-west-1.amazonaws.com/conoroneill.com/wp-content/uploads/2017/06/leki_voyager.jpg)

-I got back to the hotel and then reliased I was a moron.
+I got back to the hotel and then realised I was a moron.
 How do you fit two poles into carry-on luggage?
-Luckily you can completely disassemble the Lekis and they fit at a squeeze diagonally in resonably tall luggage.
+Luckily you can completely disassemble the Lekis and they fit at a squeeze diagonally in reasonably tall luggage.
 I gritted my teeth going through LHR x-ray but they didn't bat an eyelid.
 Hurrah!

 ## Mullaghmesha Mountain testing
 I [wrote recently](http://conoroneill.com/2017/05/01/conors-roundup-of-recent-runs/) about our Mullaghmesha Mountain excitement.
 Yesterday I decided to have another go.
 Yup, after a night of torrential rain and ongoing howling wind, I committed to making the same mistake twice.